kubernetes/website/content/en/docs/concepts/security/controlling-access.md

 to a generally recognized CA.

-If your cluster uses a private certificate authority, you need a copy of that CA certifcate configured into your `~/.kube/config` on the client, so that you can trust the connection and be confident it was not intercepted.
+If your cluster uses a private certificate authority, you need a copy of that CA certificate configured into your `~/.kube/config` on the client, so that you can trust the connection and be confident it was not intercepted.

 Your client can present a TLS client certificate at this stage.